Steven-Comayagua/Surveillance-Drone-Prototype/README.md

 - [x] Assemble the frame.
 - [x] Wiring the Pixhawk with sensors.
+- [ ] Print the pieces for attaching the Nvidia Jetson Xavier, and the Intel Real Sense.
 - [ ] Power wirings for Pixhawk and Nvidia Jetson Xavier.
 - [ ] Final touch-up.
 - [ ] Testing.